Satirical Advice for the Four Schools

 Each school emphasizes a particular discipline.

-The Sakyapa are like the eyes of the teachings, uniting the two elements of sūtra and mantra.
+Sakyapas are like the eyes of the teachings, uniting the twin elements of sūtra and mantra.

-And the Nyingmapa are like the life-force of the teachings, holding the profound key instructions for the tantras and sādhanas.
+And Nyingmapas are like the life-force of the teachings, holding the profound key instructions for the tantras and sādhanas.

 Now for a few words in jest:

-The Nyingmapa claim to have a path for accomplishing the level of Vajradhara through the practice of clear light Dzogpachenpo, without the need to rely upon an external activity-mudrā (consort).
+Nyingmapas claim to have a path for accomplishing the level of Vajradhara through the practice of the clear light Great Perfection, without the need to rely upon an external activity-mudrā (consort).
 And yet the lamas say they must take a wife to increase their longevity, improve the clarity of their vision, maintain good health, and benefit beings through the revelation of terma.
 They don’t say that for the sake of the teachings they should teach and practise!
 That taking a wife could be a way to benefit the teachings and beings, and a substitute for teaching and practice, and at the same time improve clarity of vision and the like is, I think, incredible!

-The Sakyapa accept the Highest Yoga tantras which affirm that inner wisdom is primary, without regard to conduct.
-And yet when they recite the Path Stage sādhana, they maintain the discipline of never leaving their seats, because to do so would transgress their vow.
-It seems that if they do ever need to get up and do something, they must crawl along dragging their seat behind, which might bring about some temporary physical purification and liberation.
+Sakyapas accept the Highest Yoga tantras which affirm that inner wisdom is primary, without regard to conduct.
+And yet when they recite the Path Stage sādhana,[1] they maintain the discipline of never leaving their seats, for to do so would transgress their vow.
+It seems that if they ever need to get up and do something, they must crawl and drag their seat behind, which might bring temporary physical purification and liberation.
 Still, I wonder what would happen if they ever stood up!

 Ha ha!
 That was all said in jest.